 What if I want to rent equipment?

 It is very easy to rent equipment in Mendoza.
 Check out the list of equipment needed before buying anything.
-However, if this is the case, we recommend you to arrive at least a day before the arrival date so you have enough time to rent whatever you need.
 Rentals can be paid in dollars or pesos.
-Prices vary, but they should around (price for a 20-day trip):
+These are the costs for the 2017 season.
+Prices are for the whole expedition:

 What’s the temperature my sleeping bag should stand?